seetadev/EthElderEase/README.md

  🔹 Custom LLM Indexing: Instead of using a single vector DB, we precompute and cache embeddings for faster responses.

 🚀 Key Innovations & Why It’s Exciting

-✅ First AI concierge that combines Bedrock AI + AgentKit Web3 Payments + P2P Networking
+ AI concierge that combines Bedrock AI + AgentKit Web3 Payments + P2P Networking
- ✅ EigenLayer AVSs for verifiable, trustless service execution ✅ Decentralized, AI-driven emergency alerts stored on IPFS ✅ Privacy-first, Web3-powered elderly care that removes the need for centralized platforms ElderEase isn’t just an AI concierge—it’s a fully autonomous Web3 elder care solution that blends AI, blockchain, and decentralized infrastructure into a seamless experience. 🚀
+ - EigenLayer AVSs for verifiable, trustless service execution
+ - Decentralized, AI-driven emergency alerts stored on IPFS
+ - Privacy-first, Web3-powered elderly care that removes the need for centralized platforms ElderEase isn’t just an AI concierge—it’s a fully autonomous Web3 elder care solution that blends AI, blockchain, and decentralized infrastructure into a seamless experience. 🚀